 The real gem of Shiodome is the area to the east on the Tokyo Waterfront: Takeshiba Pier.
-This place is definitely worth a look.
 Lots of shops and things to do, or just sit at the waterfront and enjoy the view of the bay.
 To get here, walk the jogger’s path south on the west side of the Hamarikyu Gardens, loop around and cross to the left (east) into the pier area.
 Very nice.

 Tokyo Drew has a nice little walkthrough: